-In FY12, the Integrated Environmental Review Program provided a series of environmental permits and requirements briefings to several organizations to increase awareness of environmental concerns, including opportunities for prevention and waste minimization.
-Twenty briefings were provided to several organizations including:
+In FY13, the Integrated Project Review Program provided a series of environmental permits and requirements briefings to several organizations to increase awareness of environmental concerns, including opportunities for waste minimization and prevention.
+Over twenty briefings were provided to several organizations including:

 - Construction Safety personnel;

 - Deployed Environmental Professionals;

-- Waste Management Coordinators; and
+- Capital Project Leaders; and

-• Environment, Safety, and Health Managers.
+- Environment, Safety, and Health Managers.